yegor256/blog/_posts/2014/aug/2014-08-22-art-of-software-testing.md

 In Chapter 2, Dr. Myers also mentions that a program, no matter how simple, contains an unlimited number of errors.
-He says that "you cannot test a program to guarantee that it is error free" (p.10) and that "it is impractical, often impossible, to find all the errros in a program" (p.8).
+He says that "you cannot test a program to guarantee that it is error free" (p.10) and that "it is impractical, often impossible, to find all the errors in a program" (p.8).

 Furthermore, at the end of Chapter 6, he makes an important observation (p.135):